 With ZBrush your models will benefit from having real sculpted geometry, and exportable hair and fur!
 With this amazing new feature, you can even grow plants, weeds, shrubs and other amazing environment details.
 Simply mask an area to define where the fibers will grow.
 Use the various FiberMesh features to quickly define your look.
 Best of all, you can even use Polypaint information to generate a wide range of colored fibers.

 The amazing power of FiberMesh comes from the ability to see what changes you are generating in real time as you work.
-From the earliest stages of your projects development, you will interactively see and modify the size, thickness, flare, and gravity associated with your fibers.
+From the earliest stages of the development of your project, you will interactively see and modify the size, thickness, flare, and gravity associated with your fibers.

 Quick Tip and tricks Zbrush Fibermesh